Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Caruthers scratched at his chin.
 "How so?"

-"Daar’s…summat I’ve learned about Gaoian leadership; they bloody well lead from the front, an’ that goes triple for Daar.
+"Daar’s... summat I’ve learned about Gaoian leadership; they bloody well lead from the front, an’ that goes triple for Daar.
 I don’t think he’d ever have sold the alliance to his own Clan if he couldn’t *show ‘em* the benefit."

 "So this was, what, politics?"